victorsenam/caderno/README.md

 Follow this format closely.

 # Testing
-Run `make` on the main folder to test all files.
+Run `make` on the `test` folder (or on the main folder) to test all files.
 Individual executables are created with the same name as the test files.

+# Generate Notebook
+Run `make` on the `latex` folder (or on the main folder) to generate `latex/notebook.pdf`.